How to Keep Your Dog Safe on Beaches

 When marine mammals are sick, they're telling us that the ocean is sick, too.
 The Marine Mammal Center rescues and cares for these animals, and investigates the threats they face in the wild.

-The Marine Mammal Center's rescue hotline is available 24 hours a day, and our trained teams respond to marine mammals in need seven days a week, 365 days a year.
+The Marine Mammal Center's rescue hotline is available.
 Our life-saving rescues are made possible with the support of people like you.

 You Can Be an Advocate for Stranded Marine Mammals